gunjanjaswal/Wordpress-Emoji-Reactions/readme.txt

 3. Go to Settings > Emoji Reactions to configure the plugin
 4. Choose which emoji reactions to enable and where to display them

+== Privacy ==

+This plugin does not collect or share any data with external services.

+The following information is stored in your WordPress database:
+* IP addresses of users who react to posts (for preventing multiple reactions from the same user)
+* User IDs of logged-in users who react to posts
+* Reaction choices made by users

+This data is stored solely on your server and is not transmitted elsewhere.

 == Frequently Asked Questions ==

 = Can visitors react multiple times to the same post? =